 It is proposed to add SMBR as a new parameter as following.

 The AMF retrieves the Access and Mobility Subscription data and other subscription data using Nudm_SDM_Get service operation.
 Subscribed SMBR is included in Access and Mobility Subscription data (same as Subscribed UE AMBR).
 In roaming case, the AMF may send Subscribed SMBR to the PCF for authorization.
 PCF will send the authorized SMBR to the AMF.
-AMF send the received SMBR, i.e. either Subscribed SMBR received from UDM or authorized SMBR from PCF, to the (R)AN.
-The (R)AN sets its SMBR to the sum of the Session-AMBR and MFBR for GBR QoS Flows of all PDU Sessions with active user plane to this (R)AN within the specific slice up to the value of the received SMBR from AMF.
+The AMF sends the received SMBR, i.e. either Subscribed SMBR received from UDM or, if applicable, authorized SMBR from PCF, to the (R)AN.
+The (R)AN schedules the user plane of the UEwithin the specific slice up to the value of the received SMBR from the AMF.
 The (R)AN will limit the aggregate bit rate that can be expected to be provided across all GBR and Non-GBR QoS Flows of a specific slice within the AN as described in clause 6.22.2.

 Some procedures could be impact as shown in following clauses.